 Trump says he will approve sale of F-35 fighter jet to Saudi Arabia

-US president signals major arms deal ahead of Saudi Crown Prince Mohammed bin Salman’s visit to the White House.
+US president signals major arms deal before Saudi Crown Prince Mohammed bin Salman’s visit to the White House.

-United States President Donald Trump has said he will greenlight the sale of advanced F-35 fighter jets to Saudi Arabia, signaling a notable departure in how Washington handles sophisticated weapons transfers to Arab countries.
+United States President Donald Trump says he will greenlight the sale of advanced F-35 fighter jets to Saudi Arabia, signalling a departure in how Washington handles sophisticated weapons transfers to Arab countries.

 Trump made the announcement on Monday at the White House, just one day before Crown Prince Mohammed bin Salman is due to visit.
 “We’ll be selling F-35s,” the president told reporters, lauding Washington’s ties with Riyadh.